MatteusT/Qmatlab/README.md

     controller(PATH_TO_TEMPLATE, TEMPLATE_NAME_WITHOUT_EXTENSION, PARAMETERS)

-Upon initialization the controller class creates all of the gaussian objects that will be iterated over.
+Upon initialization the controller class creates all of the Gaussian objects that will be iterated over.
 The objects are not run through Gaussian at this time to allow for just parsing files.

-All of the gaussian objects are stored in the `controller.outputs` cell array.
+All of the Gaussian objects are stored in the `controller.outputs` cell array.

 Templates